Rev. Dr. Daniel Meyer

 From 1985-1991, Dan served as an Associate Pastor of the First Presbyterian Church of Burlingame, in California, a suburb of San Francisco.
 It was there, in 1988, that he married his wife, Amy.

-In 1991, they were called to the Village Community Presbyterian Church of Rancho Santa Fe, north of San Diego.
+In 1991, the Meyer's were called to the Village Community Presbyterian Church of Rancho Santa Fe, north of San Diego.
 There they saw God grow a solo pastor church with aging facilities into a multiple-staff congregation with a full ministry program, new land and buildings, and an active stake in Christian missions.

-Since 1997, Dan has been the Lead Pastor of Christ Church, a vital nondenominational, multisite church with locations in Oak Brook and Downers Grove, about 20 miles west of Chicago.
+Since 1997, Dan has been Lead Pastor of Christ Church.us, a nondenominational, multisite church with locations in Oak Brook and Lombard, just west of Chicago.
 An average of 2,400 people participate each weekend in the church's children's ministry and five worship services.
 The congregation invests $1.3M annually in 80 mission partnerships that multiply churches, lift women and children, transform communities, relieve suffering and develop leaders domestically and around the world.
 The ministry is supported by a budget of $11M, 120 full and part-time staff and hundreds of volunteer servant-leaders.

 Dan’s messages are frequently featured in Preaching Today, and are available through the WATCH portion of the church’s website.
 In 2018, Dan was elected chairman of the Board of Trustees of Fuller Theological Seminary, a non-denominational institution with campuses in Pasadena CA, Houston TX and Phoenix AZ.
 He has moderated the Executives Breakfast Club (a forum for business leaders) and is the recipient of four Emmy Awards for his role as host of Life Focus – a television newsmagazine.
 Additionally, Dan has authored three books -- Discovering God (Waterfall Press, 2014), Witness Essentials (InterVarsity Press, 2012), and Leadership Essentials (IVP, 2007, with Greg Ogden).

 Dan and Amy have three sons and make their home in the western suburbs of Chicago.